Request for Proposals

 Your fiscal sponsor should submit the idea, and clearly indicate in the executive summary that they are acting as a fiscal sponsor and that you are the agency leading the work.

-No. You should only submit one application to the Foundation, and include a description of the full array of activities, outputs, and outcomes which Foundation funding would be used to support.
+No. You should only submit one general application to the Foundation and include a description of the full array of activities, outputs, and outcomes which Foundation funding would be used to support.

 No. Do not submit multiple applications to a single Foundation funding program.
 Instead, collate all the projects for which your organization would like to receive funding into a single proposal.

 The exception to this guidance is large regional research, university, and healthcare institutions.
 The Foundation will accept multiple applications in a year from large regional research, university, and healthcare institutions.
-If you are submitting an application as part of a large regional research, university, or healthcare institution, you must coordinate with your respective development office before submitting any applications to the Foundation.
+If you are submitting an application as part of a large regional research, university, or healthcare institution, you should coordinate with your institution’s development office before submitting an application to the Foundation.

 If you have additional questions, please contact us at firstname.lastname@example.org.